Motorcycle Accident Lawyer in Fort Myers

 - Don’t try to teach yourself how to ride.
 Take a Motorcycle Safety Foundation riding course in your area.
 These courses range from free to about $350.

 - Always wear the proper gear while riding, as this will help to keep you protected from environmental forces such as wind chill, flying bugs and debris.
-Wear a leather or reinforced jacket, gloves, long pants and over-the-ankle footwear — even in the summer.
+Wear leather or reinforced jacket, gloves, long pants, and over-the-ankle footwear — even in the summer.
 Yes, we know the South Florida summers can be hot, but we’d bet you’d rather be a sweaty motorcycle rider rather than an injured one any day of the week.

 - Stay alert while riding.
 Always keep an eye out for cars that may suddenly change lanes or make a turn, avoid people who you notice are texting and driving or doing anything else that takes their attention away from the road.
 Also, never tailgate another vehicle.
 You need to make sure you have plenty of time to react should the car in front of you do something unexpected.